VeracityLabs/allosaur-rs/README.md

 The parameters to these benchmarks are in `benches/updates.rs`.

-# Credits

-ALLOSAUR is a joint work of Sam Jaques, Mike Lodder, and Hart Montgomery.

-This repository draws heavily from Mike Lodder's [accumulator implementation](https://github.com/mikelodder7/accumulator-rs).

 # License

 MIT License

-Copyright 2022 Sam Jaques, Mike Lodder, and Hart Montgomery.
+Copyright, 2024: Veracity Labs, Sam Jaques, Mike Lodder, and Hart Montgomery.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: